 The buttock on the side of the injury should be elevated from the table with a bolster, if possible.

-The long leg cast is generally applied several weeks after the fracture has occurred.
-Nonetheless, the surgeon should be aware of the tendency of the fracture to shorten and to fall into hyperextension.
+The surgeon should be aware of the tendency of the fracture to shorten and to fall into hyperextension.
 Manual traction, as depicted, can counteract the tendency for shortening, as previously described.
 A bolster placed beneath the supracondylar region will counteract hyperextension deformity.

 After reduction, an assistant supports the leg, and checks to ensure that there is no rotation of the fracture, by verifying that the second toe, patella and superior iliac spine remain in line.